EFTEC/PdoOne/README.md

 ## Changelist

+* 1.7 2019-jun-23 Added some benchmark.
+It also solves a problem with the tags.
+Now: table.field=? is converted to `table`.`field`=?
 * 1.6 2019-jun-22 affected_rows() returns a correct value.
 * 1.5 2019-may-31 some cleanups.  columnTable() returns if the column is nullable or not.
 * 1.4 2019-may-30 insertobject()